praveens-git-bit/techconnect/exercise5.md

    ![eventhouse2.png](media/labMedia/eventhouse2.png)

-   >**Note:** If you see a pop-up like the one in the screenshot below, ignore it and proceed with the next step.
+   >**Note:** If you see a pop-up like the one in the following screenshot, ignore it and proceed with the next step.

    ![eventhouse16.png](media/labMedia/eventhouse16.png)